All Episodes

 After a layover of less than three hours, he passed through a security check at the gate in Amsterdam, including a hand baggage scan and a metal detector, officials said.

-So that's what they say.
+Okay, so that's what they say.

-The next question is, are they lying?
+The next question is: are they lying?

-Mr. Haskell, who was playing cards near the ticket counter at the airport in Amsterdam, said the Indian man told ticket agents that Abdul Mutallab, quote, needs to board the plane, but he doesn't have a passport.
+Mr. Haskell, who was playing cards near the ticket counter at the airport in Amsterdam, said the Indian man told ticket agents that Abdul Mutalab, quote, needs to board the plane, but he doesn't have a passport.

 He's from Sudan.